Reading List Essentials

-When we lose a loved one, there is a process of adapting to the change that takes place on both parts.
+When we lose a loved one, there is a process of adapting to the change that takes place on many sides.

 What has been helpful to me has been just a small handful of books on death from the eyes of a hospice worker, how to navigate emotionally and garner meaning from times of darkness, and eventually, how to bring meaning and connection back into your life after you have lost it.